This is my Epson FastFoto FF-680W scanner review and an in-depth look at the software and features.

 If you have boxes of Carte De Viste photos then you best not buy this unit.
 The maximum scanning thickness is 0.3mm so any postcards made from a photo, mounted on card won’t go through.
 It does have an “embossed plastic card” mode to 1.24 mm so it can clearly do this thickness.
 Perhaps there are the delicate pickup rollers to consider when trying thicker media.

-If you have reams of old typed letters or documents then you can, of course, use this machine to great effect and turning your archive digital into searchable PDFs.
+If you have reams of old typed letters or documents then you can, of course, use this machine to great effect and turn your archive digital into searchable PDFs.

 Although it took a bit of work to get all the features working it is a great scanner that fills a gap for very fast scanning of photos.
 It works best on blocks of film photos you got from the processors in 36’s or 24s.
 Great for scanning printed documents too and making a huge time saving with saved, searchable documents as PFDs.
 If you need a scanner for your collections of older postcards or thicker sports card collections then don’t junk your flatbed scanner just yet.
 If you think it might help you, you can get one at the link below.